A popular asthma inhaler will be discontinued in January. Here's what to know.

 Why is Flovent being replaced with a generic product?

-The timing of Flovent's generic makeover falls in line with new rules about drug pricing.
+The timing of Flovent's generic makeover falls in line with the elimination of the Medicaid rebate cap removal of Medicaid drug prices, a provision made as part of the American Rescue Plan Act of 2021.

-Under the new law, GSK starting next year would have been required to pay rebates tied to the drug's price increases.
+Under the new law, GSK starting next year would have been required to pay states higher Medicaid rebates tied to the drug's price increases.
 The average price of Flovent, increased 41% between 2013 and 2018, from $207 to $292, according to GoodRx, and has increased 47% since 2014.

 GSK did not immediately reply to CBS MoneyWatch's request for comment.